Speedsaver/mapconversion/README.md

 Copy your newly created osm .bin map file to the appropriate folder in the git for your platform of choice.
 Navit will automatically find it.

-Alternatively, you may save yourself a lot of time and effort and simply use Navits pre-compiled .bin files from their mapserver in Github, updated daily: https://github.com/navit-gps/gh-actions-mapserver/releases
+Alternatively, you may save yourself a lot of time and effort and simply use Navits pre-compiled .bin files from their mapserver on Github, updated daily: https://github.com/navit-gps/gh-actions-mapserver/releases

 Your OpenStreetMap derived maps may have very patchy or non-existent MAXSPEED tags for your routes depending on the level of community engagement.
 However you can easily contribute by uploading missing information to OpenStreetMap yourself, see https://wiki.openstreetmap.org/wiki/Key:maxspeed